Topologically Stable BPS and Non-BPS States in Supersymmetric $\mathcal{N}=2$ Baby-Skyrme Model: Half BPS States using the Novel Supersymmetric Method

 We will now explicitly reproduce the BPS equations obtained through conventional methods \cite{Adam:2013awa}, using the supersymmetric generalization of the BPS Lagrangian method.
 If the BPS limit is achievable, then we have \(\mathcal{L}^{\text{stat}}_{\text{T,bos}}=\mathcal{L}_{BPS}\) and the on-shell equation from \(F\) is automatically included in the set of Bogomolny equations.
 Let \(\gamma\equiv(\partial_i u\partial^i \Bar{u}+F\Bar{F})\) and \(\beta\equiv i\varepsilon_{jk}\partial_j u\partial_k \Bar{u}\) for simplification.
 According to the supersymmetric BPS Lagrangian method, the minimal BPS Lagrangian consists of linear terms only \cite{Atmaja:2019gce}, given by

-From the BPS limit, we have \(h\gamma^2+\left(X_1+g\right)\gamma-h\beta^2+Y_1\beta=0.\) Solving this quadratic equation for \((\gamma,\beta)\) gives us the Bogomolny equations and imposing the condition of single-solutions for both \(\gamma\) and \(\beta\) gives \(Y_1^2-(X_1+g)^2=0\).
+From the BPS limit, we have \(h\gamma^2+\left(X_1+g\right)\gamma-h\beta^2+Y_1\beta=0.\) Solving this quadratic equation for \((\gamma,\beta)\) gives us the Bogomolny equations and from the remainders, we have \(Y_1^2-(X_1+g)^2=0\).
 The remaining constraint can be deduced from the variation of the BPS Lagrangian with respect to the auxiliary field, which gives \(Y_1 = \pm g\).
 By substituting this result back to the Bogomolny equations, we managed to reproduce the on-shell BPS equations of the half-BPS states via the BPS Lagrangian method.
 For the case of Kaehler metric for standard baby Skyrmion, the on-shell BPS equation is given by

 It may be noted that the BPS equations obtained from the conventional method exactly coincide with the BPS equations obtained using this novel method based on the supersymmetric generalization of the BPS method (see Sect.
 B.1 of Appendix for the conventional method, and Sect.
 B.2 of Appendix for the novel method).